 5. Carry These High Holiday Donor Engagement Efforts Into the New Year

-Capturing the energy and connection following the High Holidays will keep the sweetness of the new year present and be a smooth transition into fall fundraising.
-Track each interaction over the High Holidays and find time in the upcoming weeks and months to sit down with donors to personally share your outlook for the year ahead, emphasizing how their continued generosity will lead to greater impact.
-As you make plans for the fall, find ways to align donor cultivation, donor engagement, and other constituency events with upcoming holidays and festivals like Sukkot and Simchat Torah to forge closer connections with both your mission and shared Jewish identity.
+Capturing the energy and connection following the High Holidays helps keep the sweetness of the new year present and smoothly transition into fall fundraising.
+Track each interaction during the High Holidays.
+In the weeks and months that follow, find time to sit down with donors to personally share your outlook for the year ahead.
+Emphasize how their continued generosity will lead to greater impact.
+As you make plans for the fall, find ways to align donor cultivation, donor engagement, and other constituency events with upcoming holidays and festivals like Sukkot and Simchat Torah to deepen connections with your mission and shared Jewish identity.

 CCS Fundraising is proud to partner with Jewish organizations across the sector to advance their important missions.
 We wish all who celebrate a sweet, meaningful new year.
 Shana Tova!